ibm-cloud-docs/pattern-watson-speech-vision/watson-design.md

 **Maximo Visual Inspection** includes tools and interfaces for anyone who has limited skills in deep learning technologies.
 You can use **IBM Maximo Visual Inspection** to label images and videos that can be used to train and validate a model.
 The model can then be validated and deployed in customized solutions that demand image classification, object detection, and anomaly detection.

-### GPU supported on IBM Cloud for SaaS

-Link to GPU supported on IBM Cloud

 ### Integrating with Maximo Visual Inspection Edge